Dimavich/alumn-space/README.md

 ## Questions:
 GitHub: [https://github.com/Dimavich]()

-If you have any questions or suggestions, please contact me at <YOUR EMAIL HERE>.
+If you have any questions or suggestions, please contact me at <mailto=dmitriy.babich0@gmial.com>.